Souhaila-DJAFFAL/Fairness-Audit-Playbook/section_3_bias_sources.md

 - [ ] Classify each bias source by priority level
 - [ ] Estimate business impact and legal exposure
 - [ ] Develop mitigation timeline and resource requirements
-- [ ] Get executive approval for action plan
+- [ ] Get executive approval for the action plan

 **Documentation and Next Steps:**
 - [ ] Complete bias source documentation for all findings
 - [ ] Establish monitoring procedures for ongoing detection
-- [ ] Schedule regular re-assessment cycles
+- [ ] Schedule regular reassessment cycles
 - [ ] Prepare for technical fairness metric calculation

 ---